instantOS/instantos.github.io/youtube/quickmenu.md

 magic as you like.

 The option "enter command" allows you to quickly type in a command.
-"edit script" opens up a full neovim window that allows you to write multiline scripts.
+"edit script" opens up a full neovim window that allows you to write multi-line scripts.

 At the top of the script template are two comments